Truthmedia123/newapp/PROJECT_SUMMARY.md

 - **Security**: Robust security measures and best practices
 - **Accessibility**: WCAG 2.1 AA compliant for all users
 - **Testing**: Comprehensive test coverage for reliability
-- **Documentation**: Clear documentation for developers and administrators